School Position on Bullying

 - The education and prevention strategies (including strategies specifically aimed at cyber-bullying and identity based bullying including in particular, homophobic and transphobic bullying) that will be used by the school are as follows:

 - All teachers will implement the school’s SPHE programme in full.
-This includes Stay Safe, Walk Tall and Alive-O programmes.
+This includes Stay Safe, Walk Tall and Grow In Love programmes.

 - At least five awareness raising exercises per school year for each class group (g. from the ‘Awareness Raising’ strand of the Anti-Bullying Campaign) pro-actively explaining the nature and variety, causes, consequences and unacceptability of bullying.

-- SN teachers will engage in follow-on activities related to a. and b. above
+- SET teachers will engage in follow-on activities related to a. and b. above

 - A Friendship week each year will focus on positive behaviour, respecting difference, and preventing all aspects of bullying.

-- The four basic school rules will be on display in all classrooms and SN rooms.
+- The four basic school rules will be on display in all classrooms and SET rooms.
 In discussing these rules, teachers will emphasize

 - Building self-esteem